ros2/rviz/rviz_visual_tests/docs/README.md

 - At this point, we have the screenshots that we wanted and all it's left to do is to compare them with the reference images.
 To do so, we call the method `assertScreenShotsIdentity()`.
-It is very important that this is the last thing done in the test, and that it is done.
-In other words, this method MUST be called in every test, ant that must be done at the very end of it.
+It is very important that this method (or the other assert method `assertMainWindowIdentity()`) is called in each test.
+After this method has been called (and it MUST be called once and only once in every test), interaction with RViz is no longer possible, so that every following call to GUI interaction methods will not perform as one would expect, and will possibly result in a segfault.

 ## Running the tests